nico2997/RiverCiliwung/README.md

 Contributors: Nico Septianus, Onno Bokhove

+Instruction for the code:

+1.)
+The data and the code is inside Ciliwung data.xslm -> inside All Codes folder.

+2.)
+Open the developer tab and open visual basic.

+3.)
+On the top right hand side there is arrow bar where you can choose any function to call.

+Below is the function correspond to the results (function name -> graph name):

+equation2 -> the 3-panel graph (exclude the FEV shaded region).

+shadedarea -> the FEV shaded region (blue).

+mitigation -> the mitigation scheme (the colour is manually added).

+threedshape -> 2-meter deep square lake.

+FEV -> FEV-ht and 2-meter deep square - ht graph.

+ratingcurve -> only the rating curve graph.

+p.s. : After you call the function. you need to delete the existing graph before run the function again.
+Since the nickname ofthe graph already exist.
+Unless, you change the nickname of the graph in the code.
+(I add -readertest to show the graph is call by you)

 ## TBD: FEV analysis using VBA/Excel for 2020 flood of River Ciliwung (Djakarta, Indonesia)

 Work published as: